Yoast/wordpress-seo/readme.txt

 #### Bugfixes

 * Fixes a bug where the inserted variables in the search appearance would not show correctly when using Elementor.
-* Fixes a bug where there would be a fatal error when deleting post meta in php 8.1 and higher. props to @izzygld
+* Fixes a bug where there would be a fatal error when deleting post meta in PHP 8.1 and higher.
+Props to @izzygld.

 #### Other